skoolkid/skoolkit/sphinx/source/commands.rst

   is written after playback has completed.

   Options:
+    -c, --cmio       Simulate memory and I/O contention and the MEMPTR register.
     --flags FLAGS    Set playback flags.
 Do '--flags help' for more information.
     --force          Force playback when an unsupported machine is detected.
     --fps FPS        Run at this many frames per second (default: 50).
 0 means